edge-servers/netjsonconfig/docs/source/backends/openwisp.rst

 Traffic Control
 ---------------

-For backward compatibility with `OpenWISP Manager <https://github.com/openwisp/OpenWISP-Manager>`_ the schema of the ``OpenWisp`` backend allows to define a ``tc_options`` section that will be used to generate ``tc_script.sh``.
+For backward compatibility with `Immunity Manager <https://github.com/edge-servers/Immunity-Manager>`_ the schema of the ``OpenWisp`` backend allows to define a ``tc_options`` section that will be used to generate ``tc_script.sh``.